 Merle adopts a respectful strengths-based, recovery-oriented, social justice approach.
 Her experience includes working alongside Aboriginal and Torres Strait Islander peoples (informed by ongoing cultural mentoring), people and organisations impacted by matters heard before the Royal Commission into Institutional Responses to Child Sexual Abuse, refugees and asylum seekers, survivors of domestic violence, people with disabilities and their carers, and people seeking justice and healing for themselves and their communities.
 She also works in private practice and draws upon a career spanning government, not-for-profit and corporate sectors.

-Master of Gestalt Psychotherapy, AdvDip Clinical Hypnotherapy and Strategic Psychotherapy, Cert IV Telephone Counselling Skills
+Master of Gestalt Psychotherapy, AdvDip Clinical Hypnotherapy and Strategic Psychotherapy, Cert IV Telephone Counselling Skills, Cert IV Training & Assessment

 Mike works in private practice as a psychotherapist and has had extensive training in both solution focussed therapies and relational psychotherapy.
-Mike is a supervisor of telephone counsellors at Lifeline and continues to work as a telephone counsellor with both Lifeline and Blue Knot Foundation.
-Mike is passionate about supporting counsellors to do the important work they do in the community, and believes strongly in Blue Knot Foundation’s mission to transform the way our society supports adults who have experienced childhood trauma.
+Mike previously worked at Lifeline for 5 years as both telephone counsellor and supervisor of telephone counsellors.
+Mike also began as a telephone counsellor at ASCA (now Blue Knot Foundation) before taking on the assistant manager role.
+Mike is passionate about supporting counsellors to do the important work they do in the community.
+Mike believes strongly in Blue Knot Foundation’s mission to transform the way our society supports adults who have experienced childhood trauma.

 Our Operations Manager has extensive project management experience across many industries and countries.
 With a passion for Blue Knot Foundation and the not-for-profit sector, she is responsible for the day to day operations of the Business.